ttltrk/TTT/LAN/ENG/ENG.md

 She has put shoes on. - Cipőt vett fel.
 What has he done? - Mit végzett el?
 It has become very cold. - Nagyon hideg lett.
+Yes, he has already written it. - Igen, már megírta.
+We have not put our shoes on yet. - Még nem vettük fel a cipőnket.